-Perhaps the saved from the nations will in many instances resume their familiar relationships.
+Perhaps the saved from the nations will in many instances resume their family relationships.

 Jesus wants His elect to be able to accept roles and ranks in the Kingdom that are new and surprising to them, without any attempt to cling to the former relationships.
 They must be able to forget the things that are past and press forward into the inner resurrection, and finally the outer resurrection, as the Apostle Paul taught us.

 Listen, O daughter, consider and give ear: Forget your people and your father’s house.
 The king is enthralled by your beauty; honor him, for he is your lord.
-(Psalms 45:10,11)
+(Psalm 45:10,11)

-The above verses have to do with our next life in the Kingdom of God.
+The above verses concern our next life in the Kingdom of God.
 They are not suggesting that we should neglect our family in the present world!
 To hide ourselves from our own flesh and blood is to displease God.
 Some religious people have done this, and it is wickedness.
-We have family responsibilities and we must honor them, as God helps and guides us.
+We have family responsibilities, and we must honor them, as God helps and guides us.